 - Rethinking how we remember (Writ in Water, Refrain, The Jurors, Ruined)

 - Creating opportunities for co-creation and participation (The Tale, Sanctum, Nowhereisland)

-After 15 years, in 2017, on concluding The Tale in Torbay and Writ in Water with Mark Wallinger for Runnymede, the Situations programme was completed.
-Claire Doherty, founder Director, became Director of Arnolfini and our team took on new roles across Bristol and the UK.
+After 15 years, in 2018, on concluding The Tale in Torbay and Writ in Water with Mark Wallinger for Runnymede, the Situations programme was brought to a close.
 The Situations archive is held by Bristol Records Office and this website acts as a resource and digital archive of our work.

 With thanks to our core team over the 15 years: